Skip to content

 Eva Ursprung is a critical feminist observer who creates accessible narratives in various artistic media for urgent issues of ecology, globalization, and fascism.
 The exhibition is accompanied by a program of events organized together with the artist and further exploring the themes of water, transformation, and resistance.

-Curated by Sandro Droschl and Caro Feistritzer
+Curated by Caro Feistritzer with Sandro Droschl

 Artists